SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ```sh
 podman push <private-registry>/<path>/<image-name>:<tag>
 ```
-Note that additional steps may be required if using signed images.
+Note that additional steps might be required if using signed images.

 #### Pulling images from a private registry

-An ImagePullSecret may be required if pulling images from a private registry, e.g.: Harbor.
+An ImagePullSecret might be required if pulling images from a private registry, e.g.: Harbor.

 Here is an example of creating an ImagePullSecret.
 Refer to your registry's documentation for the specific details of use.